01 of 09

-Other off-campus activities include a breeding project tour and visits to Ulusaba's Rock Lodge, set far above the nature preserve.Continue to 7 of 10 below.
+Other off-campus activities include a breeding project tour and visits to Ulusaba's Rock Lodge overlooking the nature preserve.Continue to 7 of 9 below.

-On a recent visit we met several honeymoon couples and others celebrating an anniversary.
-Some had combined the safari trip with a beach vacation to the Seychelles.
+Expect to encounter honeymoon couples and others celebrating an anniversary.
+Some combine the safari trip with a beach vacation to the Seychelles.

 As if its safari drives, posh private cottages, and gourmet meals aren't lovely enough, Ulusaba can offer romantic extras such as an observation dinner in the bush.
 Savor the meal under the stars and in the company of one of Ulusaba's rangers equipped with a high-powered telescope and well-versed in astronomy.

 A true refuge for couples, Ulusaba does not permit children under the age of twelve.
 Even parents with kids that age or older are likely to be more comfortable at the Rock Lodge sister property, which permits children of all ages.Continue to 8 of 9 below.

 The towering Treehouse is built high up, overlooking a hippo pod.
 It's is a fifteen-minute walk or short drive from the main lodge.

 Totally private, the Treehouse features one suite and a separate large living and dining area with both a conversation area as well as individual seating and binoculars for those who want to gaze at the hippos.